RomLab/system-for-underfloor-heating-v2.0/README.md

 <img src="photos-of-final-products/signalization-by-fireplace/type-1/pcb-without-display-top.jpg" width="450px" alt="The top part of PCB.">
 </p>
 <p align="center">
-Picture 15: Realized PCB of signalization by fireplace.
+The realized PCB of signalization by fireplace.
 The bottom part of PCB without the LCD, the bottom part of PCB with the LCD and the top part of PCB.
 </p>

 ### Installation box
 **Type 1**

-It is used a [installation box](https://eshop.sez-cz.cz/e-shop/3597-universalni-krabice-pod-omitku-200x200x70mm?cat_id=129) (SEZ manufacturer, EAN 8585027005075) only (orange) rear part.
+It is used a [installation box](https://eshop.sez-cz.cz/e-shop/3597-universalni-krabice-pod-omitku-200x200x70mm?cat_id=129) (SEZ manufacturer, EAN 8585027005075) only the (orange) rear part.
 The top part is printed from 3D printer.

 All electronics are located in a protective installation box (picture 16).
-The box includes two wires for voltage 5 V and ground, three cables for controlling the signaling LEDs, a UTP cable with a 1-Wire bus for the temperature sensor (thermocouple) and an I2C bus.
+The box includes two wires for voltage 5 V and ground, three cables for controlling the signaling LEDs, an UTP cable with the 1-Wire bus for the temperature sensor (thermocouple) and the I2C bus.

 <p align="center">
 <img src="photos-of-final-products/signalization-by-fireplace/type-1/panel-with-pcb-bottom.jpg" width="450px" alt="The panel type 1 with bottom PCB.">